Bamyani1/Clinical-Copilot/CONTRIBUTING.md

 - TypeScript only—avoid `any`.
 Prefer shared types from `src/lib/types.ts`.
 - UI primitives live in `src/components/ui/`; keep only the pieces that ship in the demo.
 - Tailwind utility classes go through `cn` (`src/lib/utils.ts`); do not introduce custom CSS unless required by the design tokens.
-- Ambient rendering must honour `prefers-reduced-motion` and low-power detection.
+- Honour `prefers-reduced-motion` and existing design tokens when adding animations or gradients.

 ## Required Checks Before Opening a PR